McAllen Farmers Market Rules & Guidelines

 - Premium ($30 per month with purchase of 4 months paid in advance). $120 due the first Saturday of the month.
 Designated assigned booth space is provided with the premium membership.

 - Regular: $40 monthly table fee.
-First come, first serve on non-designated assigned booth availability is provided at the regular membership.
+First come, first serve on non-designated assigned booth.

-- Guest: ($20 weekly table fee).
-First come, first serve on non-designated assigned booth availability is provided with the guest membership.
+- Weekly: $10 weekly table fee.
+First come, first serve on non-designated assigned booth.

 NON PROFIT AND COMMUNITY BASED ORGANIZATIONS